zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ### the Roll

+When a Roll is required, the DM will clarify the following with you and the table:

+* What are you trying to accomplish?
+And how well can you accomplish it?

+* What is at risk here? ie. What badly could it go wrong if you fail?

-When a Roll is called for, the DM will tell you the target number (TN) the roll must meet to succeed.
-If you agree to take the risk, then roll a twenty-sided die (d20) and add the appropriate bonus.
+The DM then tell you which target number (TN) the roll must meet to succeed.
+The TN is usually on your or the opposing NPC's character sheet.
+If you agree to take the risk, then roll a twenty-sided die (d20), adding your Skill bonus if appropriate.

-If you are acting against another PC, the DM does not assign a TN.
-Instead, all Players involved roll, and the highest roll has their way.
+If you are acting against another PC, all Players involved roll.
+Whichever Player has the highest roll among those who succeeded against their respective TN has their way.

-If you have an advantage that makes the task that requires a roll easier, you roll the d20 twice and take the higher result.
-If you have a disadvantage on such a task, you roll the d20 twice and take the lower result.
-The DM has final say on whether you have advantage or disadvantage.

-If you have multiple advantages, then the task is no longer challenging and succeeds without a roll.
-If you have multiple disadvantages, then the task is too difficult and will automatically fail.

 ## Elements of a Character

-### Species

-Each species in the setting has a unique set of abilities.
-When a PC levels up, they gain the next feature from one of their species.

-Each PC starts with at least two species:

-* their primary species, ie. the species that the inhabitants of the world immediately recognise you as from your physical appearance, and
-* dragon-blood, as one of their ancestors was a dragon.
-  With your DM's approval, you may also start with a third species, representing your mixed-lineage.

 ### Hit Points and Wounds

 Hit Points reflects a PC's ability to avoid danger.
+Wounds are the amount of damage your body has taken.
+If you ever reach 10 Wounds, you die.

+Your Wound TN is 10 + Wounds.
+You may have to Roll against your Wound TN when you do something that challenges your stamina or bodily endurance, like being poisoned.

 When your HP is reduced to 0, any excess damage is taken as Wounds.
-You must then make a Roll (no bonus) to remain conscious, against TN = 10 + Wounds.
+You must then make a Roll to remain conscious, against your Wound TN.
 An unconscious PC regains consciousness when they recover HP.

-If you ever reach 10 Wounds, you die.
+### Stress

+Stress reflect's the amount of toll your mind has taken from resisting magical or emotional compulsion.
+If you ever reach 10 Stress, you suffer a nervous breakdown and can no longer stomach this profession -- retire this character.

+Your Stress TN is 10 + Stress.
+You may have to Roll against your Stress TN when you resist the effects of a spell or face something emotionally distressing.

 #### Healing